Instant vs. Ground Coffee: What’s the Difference?

 To use ground coffee as an instant coffee alternative, you’d need to follow these steps:

-1. Boil water: heat water to near-boiling point, ideally between 90°C to 96°C.
+- Heat water: heat water to near-boiling point, ideally between 90°C to 96°C. Emphasis on "near-boiling" here.
+Please do not burn the coffee.
+We're begging you.

-1. Add hot water: pour the hot water over the ground coffee, ensuring that all the coffee grounds are saturated.
+- Add hot water: pour the hot water over the ground coffee, ensuring that all the coffee grounds are saturated.

-1. Stir and steep: give the mixture a quick stir to agitate the grounds, then let it steep for approximately 4 minutes.
+- Stir and steep: give the mixture a quick stir to agitate the grounds, then let it steep for approximately 4 minutes.
 This allows the coffee to infuse the water.

-1. Filter or decant: after steeping, you can filter the coffee by pouring it through a fine-mesh sieve.
+- Filter or decant: after steeping, you can filter the coffee by pouring it through a fine-mesh sieve.
 Alternatively, if you don't mind some sediment, you can let the grounds settle and carefully sip your coffee, leaving the grounds at the bottom of the cup.

 Using ground coffee as instant coffee may result in a slightly different flavour profile than traditional instant coffee.
 The texture may also be coarser due to the presence of coffee grounds, and there may be some sediment in your cup.
 In other words, it’s not how we recommend you drink your coffee.

-Differences Between Instant and Ground Coffee
+Differences between Instant and Ground Coffee

 Brew Method

-The brewing process for instant coffee and ground coffee differs significantly in terms of time and method.
-Instant coffee is, unsurprisingly, the faster option: simply dissolve it in hot water.
 In contrast, ground coffee requires a little more time and some tools.
-You can use methods like V60 drip filters, espresso machines, or, our personal favourite, the beloved French Press.
+You can use methods like V60 drip filters, espresso machines, or, our personal favourite, the beloved Cafetière (French press).
 If you appreciate a great cup of coffee, it’s worth it.

 Quality